tysonwu/vscode-dvd-bouncer/README.md

 ### Customization

 Various options of customization can be done in the settings.
-Open settings with `Ctrl+,` on Windows/Linux or `Cmd(⌘)+Shift,` on MacOS.
+Open settings with `Ctrl+,` on Windows/Linux or `Cmd(⌘)+Shift+,` on MacOS.
 Search for "DVD Bouncer" configurations under Extensions.

 ### Disabling VSCode DVD Bouncer